The Catalyst Cymru: Resilient Heritage project provides in-depth support for heritage organisations in Wales.

 Online funding searches

-The Directory is a free, easy to use guide to potential sources of support, financial and otherwise, for anyone seeking to undertake projects related to the heritage of the United Kingdom.
+Free and easy to use guide to potential sources of support, financial and otherwise, for anyone seeking to undertake projects related to the heritage of the United Kingdom.
 It is managed by the Heritage Alliance and the Architectural Heritage Fund.

 Here you can search for the right National Lottery funding programme for your project or activity.